Doctoral Dissertation Grants

 The 2014 DDG competition will open toward the end of 2013, with an expected deadline in mid-May 2014.

-TIRF’s research priorities for the 2013 DDG competition are listed below.
+TIRF’s current research priorities are listed below.
 Please click on a topic to read more about it.
 TIRF reserves the right to change its priority topics at any time.

 [...] alumna, Joyce Kling (MATESOL '88), was awarded one of eight doctoral dissertation grants awarded annually by The International Research Foundation for English Language Education [...]